GoogleCloudPlatform/cloud-image-tests/README.md

 `/manager`, which supports the following options:

     Usage:
+    -machine_type string
+    	sets default machine_type for test runs, regardless of architecture prefer the use -x86_shape and/or -arm64_shape instead -arm64_shape string
+    	default arm64 vm shape for tests not requiring a specific shape (default "t2a-standard-1") -x86_shape string
+    	default x86(-32 and -64) vm shape for tests not requiring a specific shape (default "n1-standard-1") -zone string
+    	zone to be used for tests
+    -project string
+    	project to use for test runner
+    -test_projects string
+    	comma separated list of projects to be used for tests. defaults to the test runner project -compute_endpoint_override string
+    	use a different endpoint for compute client libraries -exclude string
+    	skip tests matching filter
     -filter string
     	only run tests matching filter
+    -gcs_path string
+    	GCS Path for Daisy working directory
     -images string
-            comma separated list of images to test -out_path string
+    	comma separated list of images to test -local_path string
+    	path where test binaries are stored
+    -out_path string
-            junit xml path (default "junit.xml")
+    	junit xml output path (default "junit.xml")
-      -parallel_count int
-            TestParallelCount (default 5)
-      -print
+    -write_local_artifacts string
+    	Local path to download test artifacts from gcs. (default none) -parallel_count int
+    	tests to run at one time
+    -parallel_stagger string
+    	parseable time.Duration to stagger each parallel test (default "60s") -set_exit_status
+    	Exit with non-zero exit code if test suites are failing (default true) -timeout string
+    	timeout for each step in the test workflow (default "45m") -print
-            print out the parsed test workflows and exit -project string
+    	instead of running, print out the parsed test workflows and exit -validate
-            project to be used for tests
-      -validate
-            validate all the test workflows and exit -zone string
+    	validate all the test workflows and exit

-            zone to be used for tests
+The following flags are provided to the manager but interpreted by test suites when run, see the [the test\_suites documentation](test_suites/README.md) for more information.

+    -shapevalidation_test_filter string
+    	regexp filter for shapevalidation test cases, only cases with a matching family name will be run (default ".*")
+    -storageperf_test_filter string
+    	regexp filter for storageperf test cases, only cases with a matching name will be run (default ".*")
+    -networkperf_test_filter string
+    	regexp filter for networkperf test cases, only cases with a matching name will be run (default ".*")

 It can be invoked via docker as: